 3. HubSpot vs Salesforce: Sales and Pipeline Management

 To all businesses, guiding a customer through the sales pipeline is much like a baby needing milk – a crucial factor for growth.
-While pipelines differ for each business, it's never been more important to have insight every time a new lead is added to the pipeline.
-Having that information is like finding the golden ticket, as it’ll allow you to carefully craft what actions to take.
+While pipelines differ for each business, it's never been more important to have real time insights every time a new lead is added to the pipeline.
+Having that information is like finding the golden ticket, as it'll allow you to carefully craft what actions to take.
 No time dealing with Oompa Loompas over here!

 Being a customer of HubSpot also means you adopt their tried and true sales pipeline stages.
 Pre-configured in the system, it also allows you to add and edit your own stages to best suit your business.
 While the free version only allows for one sales pipeline per organisation, subscribing to the premium plan unlocks multiple pipelines.
 Reporting is available in all both free and paid plans and provides digestible understandings of your pipeline analytics.

 I wasn't joking when I said that Salesforce is highly customisable because this too translates to its pipeline management features.
 Salesforce allows you to personalise deal stages that suit the exact sales processes of your business.
 Because of this, the software also efficiently produces custom reporting (we will dive into this later on) so you can focus more of your time enhancing your operations, instead of trying to understand where your leads go cold.
 With the introduction of its own Artificial Intelligence (AI), this feature gets to know more by using predictive algorithms to anticipate which channels leads are more likely to interact with.
 And as you may expect, this premium feature is only available for premium payment plans.